Myles-Cork/mylescork/_posts/2021-08-24-Noise-Fighter.md

 I started this app as a tool for just me to use, but decided it would be good to also publish it on the Google Play Store and see if I could implement microtransactions using the Google Play Billing Library.
 I published it as a free app with one in app purchase to upgrade it to the full version.
 The free version limits the maximum volume setting to 66%, while the full version enables full volume control and gives access to different colors/themes.

+### Update: Nov.
+21 2023
+I updated the app to work for newer versions of Android, and and also removed the full version upgrade in app purchase (the base/free version is now the full version).

 ## Screenshots:
 {% include gallery %}